vdaas/vald/docs/user-guides/read-replica-and-rotator.md

 # Read Replica and Rotator

 Read replica enhances the search QPS (Queries Per Second) of the Vald cluster by deploying read-only agents in addition to the regular agents and distributing the requests among them.
-Read replica is deployed as Kubernetes deployments, and depending on the number of replicas (N), it is faster QPS by approximately 1.7 to 1.8 times \* N.
+Read replica is deployed as Kubernetes deployments, and depending on the number of replicas (N), QPS increases by approximately 1.7 to 1.8 times * N.

 <div class="notice">
 The increase in QPS is possible with sufficient infrastructure (see [Important notes](#important-notes)).